-YouScreen is a research study that will offer 31,000 women and people with a cervix in north and east London the opportunity to take a self-sample for cervical screening.
+YouScreen is a research study that offered 31,000 women and people with a cervix in north and east London the opportunity to take a self-sample for cervical screening.
 London has the lowest rate of cervical screening in England.
-Women who do not come regularly for cervical screening are more likely to develop cervical cancer.
-We hope that offering YouScreen self-sampling kits will make cervical screening easier and will encourage more women to be screened.
+People who do not come regularly for cervical screening are more likely to develop cervical cancer.
+We hope that offering YouScreen self-sampling kits will make cervical screening easier and will encourage more people to be screened.

-YouScreen kits are being offered in two different ways: by post or at a GP practice that is signed up.
-Women living in Barnet, Camden, Islington, Newham and Tower Hamlets, whose practice is taking part may be invited.
+YouScreen kits were offered in two different ways: by post or at a GP practice that is signed up.
+Those registered as female with their GP living in Barnet, Camden, Islington, Newham and Tower Hamlets, whose practice is taking part may be invited.
+If you are not registered as female with your GP and you have a cervix, your GP may invite you directly.

 What is the YouScreen kit?